shiralikadyrov/CVRP-with-Genetic-Algorithm/README.md

-Here is a suggested README file text for your GitHub repository containing the Jupyter Notebook code and its corresponding PDF version:

----

 # Genetic Algorithm Solutions for Capacitated Vehicle Routing Problem (CVRP)

 This repository provides a comprehensive implementation of genetic algorithms for solving the **Capacitated Vehicle Routing Problem (CVRP)**.
 The code is designed to model and optimize logistics problems by simulating natural selection processes.
 A PDF version of the code is included for offline reference.